 Our branding captures the wonder of the aurora borealis (or northern lights): a natural spectrum.
 Our commitment to an Autistic-led approach is so deep that Goal One of our strategy is to grow I CAN Network with a 50% difference: a minimum of half of our staff must be Autistic.

 Now in our seventh year, I CAN Network’s knowledge of Autistic young people, schools and mentoring practice has enabled us to achieve widespread influence across the landscape of children’s rights and inclusive education and employment.
-I CAN Ltd is an ongoing member of the Victorian Government’s Autism Education Advisory Group and Autism Plan Advisory Group, the Queensland Government’s Autism Education Advisory Group, the Australian Association for Special Education, the Child Rights NGO Taskforce and the Australian Autism Alliance.
+I CAN Ltd is an ongoing member of the Victorian Government’s Autism Education Advisory Group and Autism Plan Advisory Group, the Australian Association for Special Education, the Child Rights NGO Taskforce and the Australian Autism Alliance.

-In the past year alone, I CAN Network has mentored more than 1500 Autistic kids, teenagers and young adults.
-Since our inception in 2013, I CAN Network has employed 60 Autistic people to deliver mentoring programs and speaking engagements.
+In the past year alone, I CAN Network has mentored more than 2000 Autistic kids, teenagers and young adults.
+Since our inception in 2013, I CAN Network currently employees 99 people Australia-wide, 74 proudly Autistic.

 Many of the young people who are new to our mentoring programs join us with a sense of shame around being Autistic.
 Too often, they have internalised the negative perceptions of others and the deficits-based view of Autism.